brettimus/spectacular/cli/src/xstate-prototypes/README.md

 - Related issue (see last comment) https://github.com/statelyai/inspect/issues/6
 - I hit this issue in the first makeshift webpage I spun up: https://github.com/statelyai/inspect/issues/41
 - The only thing that worked after a few hours of experimentation was to just run the machine in the browser.

+## Logging

+Tried looking into Pino, but it isn't supported in Cloudflare Workers out of the box so nixed that.
+I liked log layer as a general solution so we could swap out the transport layer easily, but they don't have support for.... logtape!

+Went with logtape since we're using it in Cloudflare Workers already.